Fuzzwah/intercom/README.md

 ## Python and friends

-- Install virtualenv in your project folder `sudo pip3 install virtualenv`
-- Create a new virtualenv `virtualenv -p /usr/bin/python3 venv`
-- Activate it `source venv/bin/activate`

-- clone this git repo `git clone https://github.com/pkronstrom/intercom`
+- clone this git repo `git clone https://github.com/Fuzzwah/intercom`
+- change into the new `intercom` directory `cd intercom`
 - update submodules `git submodule update --recursive`
+- Create a new virtualenv `python3 -m venv .env`
+- Activate it `source .env/bin/activate`
 - `pip install -r requirements.txt`
-- `python pymumble/setup.py install`

 # Hardware Installation and configuration
 - Plug the USB sound card in and attach your mic and speaker to it.